Johns Hopkins University, HLTCOE

 - Representation Learning using Multi-Task Deep Neural Nets for Semantic Classification & IR (NAACL2015)

-To prospective students/postdocs: Thanks for your interest!
+To prospective students: Thanks for your interest!
 I am not able to reply to your inquiries individually, due to the large volumes of email I receive ("email event horizon").
 If you are seeking admission, please refer to the official CS admissions page.
-I am looking for motivated students to work on neural machine translation and cross-lingual information retrieval; if these are of interest, please indicate my name and the topic on your application.
-I am also looking for a postdoc to help lead our CLIR efforts.
-Please email me if you are interested (application info here).
+I am currently not accepting internship students (including self-funded ones).